postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/creating-an-api.md

 1. Enter a name for your new API.
 1. Select an option for creating your API:

-    * **Create from scratch** - Creates an empty API where you can create an API definition and add collections.
+    * **Create from scratch** - Creates an empty API.
+To start working on your API, [create a new definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#generating-an-api-definition).
+You can also [import an existing API definition](/docs/designing-and-developing-your-api/importing-an-api/) from a file, a code repository, or an API gateway.
-    * **Connect repository** - Connect to a Git repository and import your API definitions and collections into Postman.
+    * **Connect Repository** - Connect to a Git repository and import your API definitions and collections into Postman.
 Learn more about [connecting to a repository](/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo/).
     * **Start with collections** - Use a collection as a starting point for your API.
+Select the collection you want to use and select **Add Collection**.
+The collection will be moved to the new API.

-To start working on your API, [create a new definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#generating-an-api-definition).
-You can also [import an existing API definition](/docs/designing-and-developing-your-api/importing-an-api/) from a file, a code repository, or an API gateway.
+    * **Import from API Gateways** - Import an API definition from an API gateway and view deployments in Postman.
+Learn more about [importing an API](http://localhost:8000/docs/designing-and-developing-your-api/importing-an-api/).

 > Postman supports OpenAPI (versions 1.0, 2.0, 3.0, and 3.1), RAML (0.8 and 1.0), Protobuf (2.0 and 3.0), GraphQL, or WSDL (1.1 and 2.0) definitions.
 OpenAPI definitions can be in JSON or YAML.
 RAML definitions must be YAML.
 Protobuf definitions are proto files.
 GraphQL definitions can be JSON or GraphQL SDL.
 WSDL definitions must be XML.